Cultural Studies

 PHIL 305: Asian Philosophies

-Beliefs, practices, and scriptures of Hinduism, Buddhism, Confucianism, Daoism, and Shinto.
+This course surveys the beliefs, practices, and scriptures of Hinduism, Buddhism, Confucianism, Daoism, and Shinto.
+The course satisfies the Humanities Core requirement.
+This course satisfies the International Exploration requirement.

 PHIL 314: 20th Century Philosophy